emrahcom/galaxy-kc/docs/updating.md

   yarn run lint
   ```

+- Install a test system using `dev` branch of
+  [Galaxy](https://github.com/emrahcom/galaxy) and test it.
+If they are passed
+  all the tests, they will be merged into `main` branch.

-- Install a test system using `dev` branch and test it
+- Install a test system using `dev` branch of `galaxy-kc` and test it

 - Merge changes to `main` branch